aviralgoel/aviralgoel/README.md

 <!-- This is using base64 encoded image.
 If you have a small image, you can upload the base64 version of it :D https://www.base64-image.de/ -->

-I'm an avid Game Developer and Software Engineer.
+I'm an avid Game Developer and Graphics Programmer.
 I create games in Unity and Unreal Engine.

 I'm here to help the world learn to code, do great things with *'anybody can learn anything'* philosphy, adventure lover and voracious reader.